 Indiana does assign level III non-division officers to patrol a specific "corridors" and assign officers to work specific time of day or days of the week.
+Indiana has more certified division and non-division inspectors that are assigned to Lake and Marion Counties in an attempt to eliminate CMV fatal crashes..
+Indiana will also target construction zones in an attempt to make the construction zones safe for both the motorists and construction workers.
 Indiana uses our State's crash record system (ARIES) to help identify the "Primary contributing factors" trends in commercial motor vehicle (CMV) related injury and fatal crashes.
-The most common factors are then reported to troopers in the field as the emphasis for their enforcement efforts, in an attempt to eliminate those common crash factors.
-Each inspector is trained and understands that the emphasis is to discover one of these violations that are the contributing factors in the majority of our crashes and to conduct at least a North American Standard Part A (Level III) inspection in conjunction with the traffic stop.
+The most common factors are then reported to troopers in the field as the emphasis for their enforcement efforts, in an attempt to reduce/eliminate those common crash factors.
+Each inspector is trained and understands that the emphasis is to discover one of these violations that are the contributing factors in the majority of our crashes and to conduct at a minimum North American Standard Part A (Level III) inspection in conjunction with the traffic stop.

 ARIES data shows the most frequent crash causation factors for CMV's resulting in an injury are shown in the table below.
-Utilizing this data, Indiana's CVEO's will be able to target those high crash causation factors and corridors on Indiana's roadways and spend approximately three thousand four hundred and eight five (3,485) hours a month targeting the crash causation factors listed in the table below.
+Utilizing this data, Indiana's CVEO's will be able to target those high crash causation factors and corridors on Indiana's roadways and spend approximately three thousand four hundred eight five (3,485) hours a month targeting the crash causation factors listed in the table below.

-CRASH CAUSATION FACTORS

 392.28 SPEEDING

 392.2C FAILURE TO OBEY TRAFFIC CONTROL DEVICE

 392.2LC IMPROPER LANE CHANGE

 392.2FC FOLLOWING TOO CLOSELY

 392.2Y

 392.16

 392.71A USING/EQUIPPING A CMV WITH A RADAR DETECTOR

 392.80 TEXTING WHILE DRIVING

 392.82 CELLUALR PHONE USAGE IN A CMV

 392.3 OPERATING WHILE ILL OR FATIGUED

-Indiana has a larger number of CVEO's and non-division officers located in the areas where we have a higher concentration of CMV traffic, which is also our corridors.
+Indiana has a larger number of CVEO's and non-division officers located in the areas where we have a higher concentration of CMV traffic, which are in Lake and Marion counties.
 Indiana will continue to concentrate all of its CMV enforcement efforts throughout the entire state of Indiana in an attempt to eliminate all fatal CMV crashes.

 Indiana will also offer CVEO's, MCI's and non-division officers the opportunity to work the overtime project, Voluntary Inspection Program (VIP), to assist with traffic enforcement to help reduce the number of crashes involving CMV's and non-CMV vehicles.
-The officers who participate in the VIP program will work on average of 30 hours per month targeting these crash causation factors with an inspection and enforcement action and there is a high emphasis to conducted those inspections in our corridors.
+The officers who participate in the VIP program could possibly work on average of 30 hours per month targeting these crash causation factors with an inspection and enforcement action and there is a high emphasis to conducted those inspections in our corridors.
 Indiana's traffic enforcement total are shown on the table below labeled "Traffic Enforcement Activity Summary".